DHCR Issues Individual Apartment Improvements Bulletin

 The agency also updated its online Individual Apartment Notification portal.

 In an effort to revitalize the rental market for rent-stabilized apartments, the New York State 2024–2025 budget raised the Individual Apartment Improvements (IAI) cap, which limits how much owners can increase rents to compensate them for renovations or improvements performed on rent-stabilized apartments.
 The IAI reforms went into effect on Oct.
-17, 2024, and establish a two-tier system that increases the caps on IAIs, allowing owners to recoup renovation costs over an extended period.
+17, 2024, and established a two-tier system that increases the caps on IAIs, allowing owners to recoup renovation costs over an extended period.

 The DHCR recently issued Operational Bulletin 2024-2 to reflect the changes in the rent laws regarding IAIs.
 The DHCR also updated its online Individual Apartment Notification portal in connection with these changes.
 The Housing Stability and Tenant Protection Act (HSTPA) of 2019 required owners to notify the DHCR of all IAIs and ordered the DHCR to establish a “centralized electronic retention system” for tracking IAIs.
 The updated IAI Notification application and forms are available exclusively on the DHCR’s website through its Owner Rent Regulation Applications (ORRA) system.